ziyazee/simpleRestAPI/README.md

 # How to deploy?

-Clone this repo, cd into it, then run sudo python manage.py runserver
+Clone this repo, cd into it, then run python manage.py runserver